Hal Lubarsky: World Series of Poker

 Shortly before the 2007 World Series of Poker, Hal contacted Harrah's Casino to see if he would be allowed to participate in the tournament with a reader.
 According to tournament rules, players are not allowed to confer or be helped by others.
 Harrah's management told him that he would not be allowed to have assistance at the table, to which Hal reportedly told them, "I'm not trying to give you trouble, but I could probably make more money suing you than playing in the tournament."
 Hal also mentioned William Rockwell, a player without arms whose mother had assisted him at the 2005 WSOP.
 Harrah's Casino quickly relented and agreed to allow Hal to participate with a reader.

 With the help of Jo Adair, a poker dealer, Hal competed at the 2007 WSOP.
 Jo would whisper Hal's cards and the community cards into Hal's ear.
+He cashed in the 2007 WSOP Main Event.

 Hal returned to the 2008 WSOP, with a new reader, where he "was a favorite of ESPN's television cameras."
 By the time Hal was knocked out of the 2008 tournament everybody was familiar with his story.
 Nolan Dalla made a short speech and the crowd gave Hal a standing ovation.